Lotte World Mall

 Lotte World Mall (Korean: 롯데월드몰) is a shopping complex in the Songpa District of Seoul, South Korea.
-First opened in October 2014, it includes the Lotte World Tower, the Lotte World Mall building, and the Avenue L building.
+First opened on October 14, 2014, it includes the Lotte World Tower, the Lotte World Mall building, and the Avenue L building.
 The Lotte World Mall's site comprises 26,000 square meters, with a total floor area of 244,000 square meters.
 The Lotte World Mall building and Lotte World Tower are connected by an underground plaza.